FluentValidation/FluentValidation/README.md

 ### License, Copyright etc

+FluentValidation has adopted the code of conduct defined by the Contributor Covenant to clarify expected behavior in our community.
+For more information see the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).

-FluentValidation is copyright &copy; 2008-2019 [Jeremy Skinner](https://jeremyskinner.co.uk) and other contributors and is licensed under the [Apache2 license](https://github.com/JeremySkinner/FluentValidation/blob/master/License.txt).
+FluentValidation is copyright &copy; 2008-2020 [Jeremy Skinner](https://jeremyskinner.co.uk) and other contributors and is licensed under the [Apache2 license](https://github.com/JeremySkinner/FluentValidation/blob/master/License.txt).

+### .NET Foundation

+This project is supported by the [.NET Foundation](https://dotnetfoundation.org).